Future of Work

-Technology is revolutionizing the nature of the firm and the nature of work.
+Technology is revolutionising the nature of the firm and the nature of work.
 In particular, the online space has opened up new opportunities for work, as it provides a new arena for buyers and sellers of goods and services to meet, even those who are far apart geographically.
 As more people get connected to the Internet, the online workplace is likely to grow even more.
-The aim of this body of work is to understand how this change is happening with a focus on how it affects people in the Global South.
+The aim of this body of work has been to understand how this change is happening with a focus on how it affects people in the Global South; how these changes took place in the context of the Covid-19 pandemic was also a focus of some of the research.
 We focus in particular on understanding how marginalized groups (e.g. women, underemployed youth, etc.) are impacted, and designing policy solutions that are inclusive.
-More recently, we’ve been asking if and how the COVID-19 pandemic has affected the world of work.
-Our work currently focuses on the following areas:
+More recently, in 2023 we commenced a five-year project to build an Asian research network (FutureWORKS Asia) that will explore the impacts of not just technology change, but climate change and demographic change on the future of work and skills in the Asian region.
+As a part of IDRC’s FutureWORKS initiative, in particular we will pay attention to the intersection of these three driving forces, to foster innovation that advances skills for the future of work and promotes decent work globally.

 1. Online Freelancing in the Emerging Asia Pacific.
 We conducted qualitative interviews with over 400 respondents in Sri Lanka, India, and Myanmar in 2016-17 to understand the experiences of those doing digitally mediated work, with a primary focus on cloud work.
 Many respondents reported the advantages of this work, including flexible work time and place, the ability to supplement existing income, and sometimes the ability to out-earn their counterparts in formal / traditional markets.
 However, barriers still remain, such as the ability to access payments from abroad (e.g. PayPal is unavailable in Sri Lanka), and difficulties getting bank loans since cloud workers do not have salary slips.
 We also conducted a quantitative nationally representative survey in Sri Lanka in 2016 with over 5500 respondents to assess awareness of online freelancing and the willingness to do such work.

-2. Women in the Platform Economy.
+2. Women and work in the platform economy.
 We know from our previous qualitative work that women see online work and the flexibility it entails as a way to earn their own income while balancing childcare and other domestic responsibilities.
-However, many barriers remain to women’s participation in the online workplace, including gender gaps in internet connectivity.
-We are currently taking this work forward by qualitatively studying the experiences of female platform workers in India and Sri Lanka, collaboration with the Center for Policy Research, India, World Resources Institute, India, and the Indian Institute for Human Settlements.
-We aim to assess the ecosystem within which women are engaging with digital work in India and Sri Lanka and the kind of impact that online platforms can create for women’s economic empowerment in order to inform updated labour market regulation and business practices.
+However, many barriers remain to women’s participation in the online workplace, including gender gaps in internet connectivity, digital skills and social norms.
+To better understand women’s engagement with the ecosystem of digitally enabled work, between 2020 and 2023 we conducted further qualitative research in collaboration with the Center for Policy Research, India, the Indian Institute for Human Settlements and World Resources Institute, India, and.
+The research aimed to assess the ecosystem within which women are engaging with digital work in India and Sri Lanka and the kind of impact that online platforms can create for women’s economic empowerment in order to inform updated labour market regulation and business practices.
+The final project report can be found here.

 3. Matching Skills and Jobs.
 LIRNEasia began work on developing a scalable computational mechanism to scan online Sri Lankan job boards in 2019.
 This work uses natural language processing (NLP) techniques to extract skill sets from job descriptions and relay findings in explainable human-readable formats.
 This preliminary work has led to a larger scoping study and case study, funded by the Asian Development Bank.
-Through this project, we will be exploring and demonstrating how online job portals can provide timely insights into labour markets.
+Through this project, we explored and demonstrated how online job portals can provide timely insights into labour markets.
 The aim is to identify shifts and trends in labour demand and skills demand, and potentially answer many other key policy questions.
+As a first step in this research, we compiled a review of existing uses of online job portal data for economic analyses; the review is available here.

 4. The Impact of the COVID-19 Pandemic on the World of Work.
 The COVID-19 pandemic and resulting measures such as lockdowns and social distancing have compelled many firms and workers to explore other ways of working, including taking work processes online.
 Some kinds of work are more conducive to adapting to the constraints imposed by COVID-19 than others.
 We are planning qualitative and quantitative research in Sri Lanka to understand how the pandemic has reshaped the ways in which people work, especially for those at the bottom of the pyramid and other marginalized groups.